-We usually taste the Arneis, the Dolcetto, the Barbera d’Alba, the Nebbiolo d’Alba and to conclude, the classic Barolo DOCG.
+We usually taste the Arneis, the Dolcetto or the Barbera d’Alba, the Nebbiolo d’Alba and to conclude, the classic Barolo DOCG.

-Depending on the tasting tour you choose you can accompany the wine tasting with either little snacks or a complete menu.
+You will accompany the wine tasting with a complete menu.

 I should like to highlight that the tasting tour will be commented, or rather, we’ll taste the wine together and I’ll explain its organoleptic features, its history and the way it was processed.

 Here’s a brief presentation of the people you might run into during your visit

 In the year 2000, after having for worked 13 years in the electronics field, the possibility of buying a small wine cellar in Barolo cropped up by chance.
 And this is how my adventure in the world of wine began.
 They’ve been 15 years of hard work, risks and above all studying; when you love good food and good wine, but have no idea what goes into making them, you don’t realize the amount of work involved: it starts from the earth and ends with marketing, and in between are all the processing stages.

 I must admit that I wouldn’t have made it without the help and advice of many people who have been close to me in this adventure: above of all my uncle, a longtime wine-maker, who has had the patience to teach me how to get started in this complex and extraordinary world.